 Clear Height - Picture with Definition

 Warehouse operations often involve high ceilings under which to conduct various types of business.
-Clear height is defined as the maximum height of objects a building can accomodate.
+Clear height is defined as the maximum height of objects a building can accommodate.
 Buildings sometimes have different areas that have different clear heights.
-These different areas will normally be speicified for clear height separately.
+These different areas will normally be specified for clear height separately.

 Some examples of operations with certain height requirements include manufacturing a product, lifting/moving material with cranes, stacking pallets of merchandise to maximize storage capacity, and utilizing machinery.
 Almost all warehouse operations have some requirements for clear height in the warehouse area that will force you to pay attention to the criteria.